-Many of you are interested specifically in education.
-With several of you, I shared my own interests in expanding actuarial influence beyond the traditional insurance industry and the consulting, regulatory and ancillary services that support insurance.
-I look to expand an apprenticeship effort having interest from Moody’s, AIR-Worldwide, Genworth, Milliman and North Carolina.
+Many are interested specifically in education.
+I share my own interests here in expanding actuarial influence beyond the traditional insurance industry and the consulting, regulatory and ancillary services that support insurance.
+I look to expand an apprenticeship effort having interest from many organizations including Moody’s, AIR-Worldwide, a standards recognition organization and others.
 I began in 2019 with one intern, expanded to three for summer 2020 and would like to see it continue to grow.

 In particular, looking to further establish actuarial apprenticeships that connect high-potential, self-driven high school talent with the profession, its ethics, rigor and mentorship.
 To provide a pathway that relies upon personal drive and conviction to successfully traverse the professional pathway, while recognizing the diversity of preparation each candidate brings.
 Perhaps the effort can also help reduce the rising income inequality gap.

 - Strong professional code with a “responsibility to the public” with a proven professional counseling and discipline.